Registration Opens February 3, 2024

-Each week children with special needs, Buddies and JCCs receive 25 hours of direct social-emotional and communication skills instruction.
-The more weeks a child attends the more effective the camp can be.
+Each week children with special needs, Buddies, and Explorers Red and Blue Programs receive 25 hours of direct social-emotional and communication skills instruction.
+The more weeks a child attends the more effective the benefit from the camp curriculum.

 Tuition pricing is based on the cost of speech therapy in a university clinic by graduate students, or approximately $20-25 per hour.